rishigurnani/rock-ur-mock/README.md

 # Rock Ur Mock

-**A faster way to run a fantasy football mock draft.**

-Rock Ur Mock is a browser-based mock draft simulator.
-Set up a league, tune your bot opponents, and draft.
-Every pick a bot makes comes with a full breakdown of the math behind it.
+A browser-based fantasy football mock draft simulator.
+Set up a league, tune a roster of bot opponents, and draft — every bot pick shows the math behind it.

 ![Rock Ur Mock](docs/rock-ur-mock.png)

-## What is Rock Ur Mock?
+## What it is

-Rock Ur Mock lets you rehearse your fantasy draft against opponents you control.
-You configure the league (teams, rounds, roster, scoring), give each bot a personality, and either draft your own team or watch a full simulation play out.
+A small, self-contained tool for rehearsing a fantasy draft against opponents you configure.
+You set the league (teams, rounds, roster, scoring), give each bot a personality, and either draft your own team or watch the whole thing simulate.
+It runs entirely in the browser — no account, no server.

-## Why choose Rock Ur Mock?
+## What sets it apart

+Plenty of mock draft tools exist; these are the pieces this one leans into:

+- **Bring your own rankings.** It ships with a default set, but you can swap ranking sources or upload any FantasyPros-style CSV — columns are matched by alias, so most exports drop in without code changes.
+- **Keepers with probability.** A keeper needn't be locked in: give it a percent chance, let two players compete for the same pick ("keep A or B"), or set a per-team cap — each simulation rolls a fresh, valid keeper set.
+- **Swap draft slots.** Nudge any team left or right before the draft to trade draft position; its keepers and seat come along.
-- **Fully transparent.** Hover any pick on the board to see the exact score breakdown (value, ADP, roster need, age, and the chaos roll) that produced it.
+- **Transparent bot picks.** Hover any pick to see the exact score breakdown — value, ADP, roster need, age, and the chaos roll — that produced it.
-- **Bots you actually control.** Each bot is four sliders — ADP bias, chaos, roster need, and age upside — so you can build a value-hunter, a reacher, or a wildcard.
+- **Bots you control.** Each bot is four sliders (ADP bias, chaos, roster need, age upside), so you can shape a value-hunter, a reacher, or a wildcard.
-- **Runs entirely in your browser.** No account, no server, no setup beyond `npm install`.

 ## Installation